Void-Individual/The_Maze/README.md

 # The Maze
 ![The Maze](img/welcome.png)

-This is the MVP for my portfolio project.
+This is the MVP for my solo portfolio project.

 You can play the maze game by downloading [The Maze](The%20Maze/) on your pc and running the file [maze.exe](The%20Maze/maze.exe).
 Please do not delete any of the other files or apps in this folder.